JyotiGusain/mock-preparation/README.md

 # mock-preparation
-~This project contrains basic java program for beginer
+~This project contains basic java program for beginer